kinecosystem/partners-docs/website/versioned_docs/version-0.7/api_readme.md

 ```
 <!--iOS-->

+> **NOTE:**
-> **NOTE:** Apps using the sdk must include a NSPhotoLibraryUsageDescription key entry in the info.plist file.
+> Apps using the sdk must include a NSPhotoLibraryUsageDescription key entry in the info.plist file.
 This is becuase the sdk may ask to use the photos library when restoring a backed up wallet.
-For example, you can use something like:</br>
+For example, you can use something like:
-"_Photo library access is required for backup and restore of your kin wallet_"
+> "_Photo library access is required for backup and restore of your kin wallet_"

 If your app already includes such an entry, you do not need to change anything.

 <!--END_DOCUSAURUS_CODE_TABS-->
+> **NOTE:**
-> **NOTE:** For production, create the JWT by server side with ES256 signature.
+> For production, create the JWT by server side with ES256 signature.

 ## Beta and Production Environments